GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/README.md

 <a href="./hub-and-spoke-peering/" title="Hub and spoke via peering example"><img src="./hub-and-spoke-peering/diagram.png" align="left" width="280px"></a> This [example](./hub-and-spoke-peering/) implements a hub and spoke topology via VPC peering, a common design where a landing zone VPC (hub) is conncted to on-premises, and then peered with satellite VPCs (spokes) to further partition the infrastructure.

-The sample highlights a few issues around the lack of transitivity in peering: the lack of connectivity between spokes, and the need to work around private service access to managed services that add a peering to a tenant VPC managed by the service provider.
-One solution for private GKE is shown, allowing access from hub and spoke to GKE masters via a dedicated VPN.
+The sample highlights the lack of transitivity in peering: the absence of connectivity between spokes, and the need create workarounds for private service access to managed services.
+One such workarund is shown for private GKE, allowing access from hub and all spokes to GKE masters via a dedicated VPN.

 <br clear="left">